datapartnership/datapartnership.github.io/content/updates/why-datacollaboratives.md

 ---
 title: Why Data Partnership?
-date: 2019-09-02T04:00:00+00:00
+date: 2019-09-02T04:00:00.000+00:00
 type: Article

 ---
-### Should the private sector ever share data with the public sector, even if for public good?
+### Should the private sector ever share data with the public sector, even if it is for public good?

 Well, it depends.